JakobBe/sp-test/README.md

 # Use script

-After cloning the project you can start analyzing webserver logs by runnig:
+You can start analyzing webserver logs by runnig:
+  (The repo comes with two sample log files inside the data folder)

     $ ruby lib.interface

 You can analyze additional logs by adding a logfile to the data folder.